NVIDIA/spark-rapids/docs/spark-qualification-tool.md

        the estimated wall-clock time difference between the CPU and GPU executions.
 The original CPU duration of the app divided by the estimated GPU duration and displayed as "_App Speed-up_".
 3. **Application Details**: this table lists all the fields described previously in the [Detailed App report](#detailed-app-report) section.
-Note that this table has too many columns.
+Note that this table has more columns than can fit in a normal browser window.
 Therefore, the UI application dynamically optimizes the layout of the table to fit the browser screen.
 By clicking on the control column, the row expands to show the remaining hidden columns.
    ![Qualification-HTML-App-Details-View-Header](img/Tools/qualification-tool-app-view-01.png)